yashar0x/XSS-Keylogger/README.md

 Simple script that sends every keypresses by victim to a simple Node.js app on attacker side

 # Usage
-**Attacker:**
+**Attacker Side:**

-Update the npm package manager globally to the latest versionand clear the npm cache, which can help resolve certain installation issues:
+Update the npm package manager globally to the latest version and clear the npm cache, which can help resolve certain installation issues:

         # npm install -g npm@latest
         # npm cache clean --force